 The responsibility to manage operational risks lies with business departments as first line of defence.
 Business Risk Officers (BROs) are appointed in each Department to assist in managing the risks for their area of activity.
 They coordinate the collection of operational risk data and implement their corrective actions, in cooperation with the Risk Management Function, as second line of defence.
+Also regarding Compliance risks, they are the main contact point in the performance of monitoring and status of implementation of remediation measures.

 A self-evaluation of the risks and associated controls is carried out each year for the various activities of ERGO Insurance NV/SA.
 Ad hoc risk assessments are also performed on outsourced activities, or to investigate emerging risks (e.g. fraud cases) or risks within projects.
+Additionally, regarding Compliance risks, a Compliance action plan and monitoring plan approved by the Board of Directors aims at assessing, monitoring and reporting on compliance risks.

 The quantification of operational risk is based on the Standard Formula methodology.
 This quantification is additionally underpinned by a qualitative assessment.
 In this respect, operational risk scenario analyses are performed annually to stress, assess and measure potential operational risks.
+Regarding Compliance risks, their assessment by the Compliance function is performed both on the proper identification of legal and regulatory requirements and the assessment of internal control measures both from a design and implementation perspective.
+Risk scenarios per domain are developed and tested against operational processes.

 Operational risks are reported as part of the Quarterly Risk Dashboard prepared by the Risk Management Function.
 More specifically, the inputs are provided by the risk owners, analysed by the Risk Management Function and included in the Quarterly Risk Dashboard, which highlights all significant events taking place and developments impacting the Risk Profile of ERGO Insurance NV/SA.
 The Management Committee regularly analyses the developments to the Risk Profile of the various business areas of ERGO Insurance NV/SA and takes the necessary decisions in order to remain within tolerance levels.
+Also the Compliance department provides on a quarterly basis an update to the Management Committee on its monitoring activities and its assessment on Compliance risks and linked operational controls in place.

 Establishing an overview of operational risk events is crucial in reaching a better understanding of the operational risks associated with each activity and this provides a relevant source of information for management.
 Major operational events are thoroughly investigated and are allocated a specific action plan and appropriately followed up.

-Moreover, operational risks that cause an actual loss are collected with their respective losses in the Operational Risk
+Moreover, operational risks that cause an actual loss are collected with their respective losses in the Operational Risk Events Database.